-THINK, EDIT, CREATE-II (DIGITAL PRODUCTION-II)
+CREATE-II (DIGITAL PRODUCTION-II)

-Students will be introduced to the concepts of sequential art and visual storytelling.
-The course will elaborately introduce the process of constructing the linear and non-linear visual narratives.
+THINK, EDIT, Students will be introduced to the concepts of sequential art and visual storytelling.
+The course will provide a detailed introduction to the process of constructing of both linear and non-linear visual narratives.
 It will develop the skill-set of sequentially arranging and distributing the varied images in a functioning and communicative format.
 The course will include overviews of classic and contemporary narrative techniques applied in photography and comics, film and animation.
-The course will focus on developing the ability of students to apply the learned techniques during the course and will encourage them to explore the new narrative formats through exercises.
+It will focus on enhancing students' ability to apply the techniques learned during the course and encourage them to explore new narrative formats through exercises.